 The search for an alternative to the traditional lawn has been embraced by a variety of homeowners, including younger, first-time homebuyers, environmentalists, and those who are looking for a simpler, more enjoyable lifestyle with less time spent as a weekend warrior.

-Biodiverse landscaping involves the re-introduction of native flora to the home garden, including the replacement of trees and ground coverings with native species.
-This allows native insects, birds, and wildlife to return to your property and promotes healthier ecosystems.
+Biodiverse landscaping involves the reintroduction of native flora to the home garden, including the replacement of trees and ground coverings with native species.
+This allows native insects, birds, and wildlife to return to your property, promoting healthier ecosystems.
 In addition, native plantings are better able to withstand local weather conditions, meaning less watering and cultivation in order to achieve a beautiful outcome.

 There are many ornamental grasses that do not require cutting.
 Some can grow as high as a few feet while others may stay lower to the ground.
 Ornamental grasses come in a variety of colors and styles and are often valued for their ability to enrich the soil and provide protection from sedimentary runoff.

 If you have a shady backyard, moss may be the answer you’ve been looking for.
 Low to the ground and soft, so you can still walk over it, moss spreads quickly and establishes itself as a hearty choice for your low-maintenance yard.
-Like ornamental grasses, moss comes in a variety of styles so you can create your own one-of-a-kind design plan.
+Like ornamental grasses, moss comes in a variety of styles, which means you can create your own one-of-a-kind design plan.

 There are a wide variety of perennial plants that creep and spread throughout your yard to make a beautiful ornamental garden.
 Many of these are flowering plants that bloom for much of the year and require little or no maintenance.